Neck Hair: Trim, Shave, Or Leave It Alone?

 When you grow a beard, you will notice that hair grows under your chin and down to your neck.
 What should you do with your neck hair?
 We will let you in on tips and tricks for maintaining and shaving those unruly stubbles to keep you looking sharp.

 What you do with your neck hair depends on what beard style you are going for.
 It can be pretty confusing, especially if you have not yet mastered your beard game.
+Nonetheless, you should know how to do it right, after all it could make or break your chances with the ladies.

 Here’s what you should do: